“I defend and obtain IP rights in all phases of court and patent office proceedings through trial and appeal.”

 “I support the Oakland County Bar Association and Team Joseph.”

-I organize and coordinate outings for elementary school students to introduce them to our judicial system though the Oakland County Bar Association's Mock Trial Program.
+I organize and coordinate outings for elementary school students to introduce them to our judicial system through the Oakland County Bar Association's Mock Trial Program.
 The students learn about evidence, legal standards, and experience what it is like being a lawyer.

 I support Team Joseph, which is on a mission to aggressively fund cutting edge research to find a treatment or cure for Duchenne muscular dystrophy.
 Team Joseph focuses on rapidly moving basic research into applications that can make a difference for the current generation of boys afflicted with this devastating disease as well as for generations to come.